premsai1703/srms/README.md

-# Student Record Management System (C++)
+# Student Record Management System (C)

-A simple command-line student record management system built in C++ with an interactive CLI.
+A simple command-line student record management system built in C with an interactive CLI.

 ## Screenshots